mirror/dd-wrt/src/router/python/Doc/library/asyncio-protocol.rst

       if it hasn't returned, similarly to the :attr:`subprocess.Popen.returncode` attribute.

-   .. method:: kill(self)
+   .. method:: kill()

-      Kill the subprocess, as in :meth:`subprocess.Popen.kill`
+      Kill the subprocess, as in :meth:`subprocess.Popen.kill`.

       On POSIX systems, the function sends SIGKILL to the subprocess.
       On Windows, this method is an alias for :meth:`terminate`.